Southwest Airlines Co. LUV

 Notes

-Six-page Elliott letter to Southwest Airlines Board, follow-up to June 10, 2024 thesis deck.
-Pure prose memo on Elliott letterhead - no charts, no slides.
-Rhetorical strength comes from stacking shareholder/employee quotes ('The CEO is a headwind to a turnaround.
-Firing him is the tailwind') and an enumerated list of three Board concessions Elliott demands.
-Reacts to Board's July 3 poison pill (12.5% trigger) and handpicked director appointment, framed as entrenchment.
-Signed by John Pike (Partner) and Bobby Xu (Portfolio Manager).
-Campaign ultimately led to Bob Jordan retaining CEO role but Executive Chairman Gary Kelly and several directors departing - listed here as initial extraction, outcome left unknown.
+Six-page Elliott letter to Southwest's board, follow-up to June 10, 2024 thesis deck/presentation.
+Pure prose memo on Elliott letterhead — no charts, no slides, no valuation.
+Rhetorical strength comes from stacking shareholder and employee quotes ('The CEO is a headwind to a turnaround.
+Firing him is the tailwind.') plus an enumerated three-point demand list.
+Reacts to Board's July 3 poison pill (12.5% trigger) and handpicked 15th director, framed as admissions of failure.
+Poison pill cap of 12.5% implies Elliott's stake sat just below that, but no explicit ownership figure is disclosed in this document.
+Signed by John Pike (Partner) and Bobby Xu (Portfolio Manager) — team signature, not a firm-principal.
+Good specimen of the 'cascade of shareholder quotes' rhetorical pattern and of framing management defensive moves as admissions of failure.